-Data loss should not be considered as an avoidable accident, as it is almost inevitable that any type business may be exposed to data loss risks.
-This article presents an cyber security tips on the top 5 causes of data loss.
+Data loss should not be considered as an avoidable accident, as it is almost inevitable that any type of business may be exposed to data loss risks.
+This article presents cybersecurity tips on the top 5 causes of data loss.

 Over 60% of businesses reported data loss or downtime during the last year and 33% said that this led to a loss of revenue.

 With so many ways in which data can be lost, it’s easy to see why this could be such a problem for any business:

 Human error is the number one cause of data loss and is incredibly common.
 Deleting and editing files is a task that is carried out multiple times every day so it only takes a momentary lapse of concentration to delete a key file or overwrite an important document.

 Most modern computer systems have steps in place to prevent accidental deletion such as the virtual trash bin and warning messages (are you sure you want to delete this file?) but these can usually be overridden or ignored so they do not provide complete protection.

 Neglecting to save a file when working in traditional word-processing software is also a big problem.
 While Word and other software do offer document recovery systems for this occurrence, they don’t have a 100% success rate.
 Working in the cloud in a tool like Google Docs can prevent this problem as documents are saved in real-time and deleted files stay in a trash bin for up to 30 days until Google removes it permanently.

 2. Hardware Failure

 Data storage technology is improving but hard drive crashes due to mechanical failure or external damage is still a common occurrence.